spetro511/figma-make-scaffolder/README.md

 # Figma Make Scaffolder - VS Code Extension

 > **Hey [@sucoro-ai](https://www.sucoro.com) & "Shouldn't have had to make this but here we are @figma..."**
 >
+> ^^asked Copilot to update my readme and it really crushed it.
+This is siri dictation level execution lmao.
+>
 > Look, this is what happens when you make a product that does ALMOST everything perfectly and solves a massive pain point in the design-to-dev world.
 We've all been there - those clients who want everything pixel-perfect, right?
 Figma Make gets us 95% of the way there, but then... well, here we are building workarounds.
 >